Categories & Descriptions

 26. Local Performances: music concerts, plays, or dance performances videotaped at a local performance venue or in a television studio.

 27. Magazine Shows: programs comprised of several pre-produced segments or stories on a different topics that are introduced by a host or narrative.

 28. Mixed and Transmedia: Programming that uses different media forms (still imagery, animation, transmedia, puppetry, spoken word, etc.).

-37. Sports Coverage: “game of the week” or coverage of a sports activity or sports competition.
+34. Sports Coverage Live Competition: “game of the week” or live (at the time) coverage of a sports activity or sports competition.

 35. Sports Coverage Leisure/Recreation: physical activities people choose to do in their free time to pursue personal interests, pleasurable and enjoyable activities.
 Some examples include: walking, skiing, dancing, bowling, hiking, rock climbing, boating, bicycling, weightlifting, and goalball.